talset/monitoring-plugins/README.md

   --check_nodes         Check status of all nodes --check_pods          Check status of pods ose-haproxy-router and ose-
                         docker-registry
-  --check_regions       Check if your nodes are in your "OFFLINE" region.
+  --check_labels        Check if your nodes have your "OFFLINE" label.
 Only
                         warning (define by --label_offline) --label_offline LABEL_OFFLINE
                         Your "OFFLINE" label name (Default: retiring)